mvp-2003/DealMate/memory-bank/activeContext.md

 3. **Trust Signals**: Transparency in cashback tracking and processing
 4. **Mobile Optimization**: Touch-friendly interfaces for on-the-go usage

-The Cashback feature successfully adds a comprehensive monetization and engagement layer to DealPal, incorporating best practices from all major cashback platforms while maintaining the core value proposition of smart deal discovery and optimization.
+The Cashback feature successfully adds a comprehensive monetization and engagement layer to DealMate, incorporating best practices from all major cashback platforms while maintaining the core value proposition of smart deal discovery and optimization.

 ## Card Templates Endpoint Fix (2025-01-21)